elastisys/compliantkubernetes/docs/operator-manual/azure.md

 popd
 ```

 The inventory files for for cluster will be created under `*/inventory/`.
 Besides, two `loadBalancer_vars.yaml` files will be created, one for each cluster.

 You may also want to check the Azure portal if the infrastructure was created correctly.
 The figure below shows for `wc-test0`.

 ![Kubespray Azure for wc-test0](../img/kubespray-azure-wc-sample.png)

 ## Deploying vanilla Kubernetes clusters using Kubespray

 With the infrastructure provisioned, we can now deploy Kubernetes using kubespray.
 First, change to the `compliantkubernetes-kubespray` root directory.

 ```bash
 cd ..
 ```

-### Init the Kubespray config in your config path.
+### Init the Kubespray config in your config path

 ```bash
 export CK8S_CONFIG_PATH=~/.ck8s/azure
 export CK8S_PGP_FP=<your GPG key fingerprint>  # retrieve with gpg --list-secret-keys